DeepeshKashyup/AWS_Ecommerce_Website/README.md

 # Best Stores - Ecommerce Website

-This project is part of Big Data course work
+This is a personal project and part of learning Big Data Techonologies.
+Here I have attempted to play with Amazon Web Services and NodeJS Application Development.

+Project Description

 - Developed a Webscrapper in Python to fetch Product information from Amazon.com and store it in MongoDB
 - Implementing a Product Recommendation Engine using Collaborative Filtering in SPARK – Scala on AWS EMR Cluster.